-Office Hours: Mondays 1:00PM - 2:30PM, or by appointment
+Office Hours: Tuesdays, 12:30PM - 1:30PM, or by appointment, SS250

 Course Description: This course offers an introduction to the social, political, economic, and cultural aspects of new media.
 New media will first be situated historically and set up as manifestations of different kinds of power.
-Topics to be examined include social networks, representation and identity online, surveillance in digital culture, and regulatory frameworks.
+Topics to be examined include social networks, representation and identity online, activism, surveillance in digital culture, and regulatory frameworks.
 Toward the conclusion of the course, these elements will be brought together through case studies of specific new media forms: online activism, digital games/apps, and youth mobile cultures.
 The goal of the course is to provide students with the opportunity, through lectures and labs, to gain a broad understanding of new media as a terrain marked by diverse struggles for communication power.

+Additional Information:

-Additional Information: This course involves both lectures and labs, where students will be responsible for participating in discussion and working in smaller groups.
-Regular attendance is expected and participation in labs is crucial.
+This course involves lectures and lab (discussion and activity) time.
+Students are responsible for participating in discussions and occasionally working in smaller groups.
+Regular attendance is expected and participation is crucial.
 Readings must be completed before class, and students are expected to participate fully in group discussions of all assigned readings.